-EDUC 6310 (3-3-0) Christian Educational Philosophy
+EDUC 6310 (3-3-0) Foundations of Christian School Education

 A study of the philosophy of Christian Education.
 This study emphasizes various philosophies of Christian education patterns and the influence of such philosophies on education.
 Periodically.

 EDUC 6311 (3-3-0) Christian School Curriculum